vihag/qubole-gcp-terraform-deployment/README.md

 <h2>How to use the project?</h2>
 <p>
-    All the templates are python templates in the py_templates folder.
-Each template has detailed documentation on its purpose in life and its use to the Qubole deployment
+    All the modules are tf files(in HCL) in the modules folder.
+Each tf file has detailed documentation on its purpose in life and its use to the Qubole deployment
-    The deployment configurations are in the configurations folder.
+    The main.tf can be customized to cherry pick which modules to deploy.
 </p>

-    The configurations are divided into two sections
+    There are 3 modules
-    1. The account setup which will
+    1. The account_integration module
         i.
 Setup a custom compute role with minimum compute permissions ii.
 Setup a custom storage role with minimum storage permissions iii.
 Setup a service account that will act as the Compute Service Account